 Follow Kenny on Facebook: www.facebook.com/kenny-aronoff-fan-page

-Robert Ferraro is a freelance writer and broadcasting school graduate, who has produced radio talk shows, and Major League Baseball broadcasts.
-In between, he has held over 50 menial jobs, all of which he departed when he couldn’t find anyone interesting to talk to.
+Robert Ferraro is a former producer of radio talk shows and Major League Baseball broadcasts, who interviews pop culture figures.
+Previously, he held over 50 menial jobs, all of which he quit when he couldn’t find anyone interesting to talk to